-- 3.17 Additionally, for firms not participating in the concurrent stress testing, the PRA publishes a macroeconomic scenario to serve as a guide and, where relevant, as a severity benchmark, for firms designing their own stress scenarios. - 3.18 Firms should consider the relevance of the PRA's stress scenario in the context of their business and specific risk drivers, and use this scenario as a starting point to build and calibrate their own scenarios.
+- 3.16 As part of its Concurrent Stress Testing framework,31 the Bank of England publishes a common stress scenarios aimed at assessing the UK banking system's capital adequacy.
+This scenario is run concurrently across a number of participating firms, on an annual basis. - 3.17 Additionally, for firms not participating in the concurrent stress testing, the PRA publishes a macroeconomic scenario to serve as a guide and, where relevant, as a severity benchmark, for firms designing their own stress scenarios. - 3.18 Firms should consider the relevance of the PRA's stress scenario in the context of their business and specific risk drivers, and use this scenario as a starting point to build and calibrate their own scenarios.
 The scenario reflects minimum adverse conditions, through which firms should assess their ability to maintain minimum specified capital levels.
-This is particularly important for specialised firms, or firms whose business models are less affected by the PRA scenario (eg firms with major exposures to countries other than the United Kingdom, mono-lines, and investment banks). - 3.19 More generally, all firms should continue to develop their own scenarios and ensure that these are as severe in relation to their business model as the concurrent stress testing scenario (for firms participating in concurrent stress testing) or the scenario published by the PRA (for all other firms). - 3.20 The PRA may ask some firms to run concurrent stress test scenarios or the PRA scenario as part of their range of stress scenarios for Pillar 2 capital planning.
-Asking firms to run common scenarios, or scenarios that are broadly comparable in terms of severity (eg for firms with different business models) will allow supervisors to more easily compare and benchmark individual results and firms' approaches to stress testing. - 3.21 In identifying adverse circumstances and events in accordance with Internal Capital Adequacy Assessment 12.1, a firm should consider the results of any reverse stress testing conducted in accordance with SYSC 20.
+This is particularly important for specialised firms, or firms whose business models are less affected by the PRA scenario (eg firms with major exposures to countries other than the United Kingdom, monolines, and investment banks). - 3.19 More generally, all firms should continue to develop their own scenarios and ensure that these are as severe in relation to their business model as the concurrent stress testing scenario (for firms participating in concurrent stress testing) or the scenario published by the PRA (for all other firms). - 3.20 The PRA may ask some firms to run concurrent stress test scenarios or the PRA scenario as part of their range of stress scenarios for Pillar 2 capital planning.
+Asking firms to run common scenarios, or scenarios that are broadly comparable in terms of severity (eg for firms with different business models) will allow supervisors to more easily compare and benchmark individual results and firms' approaches to stress testing.

+3.21 In identifying adverse circumstances and events in accordance with Internal Capital Adequacy Assessment 12.1, a firm should consider the results of any reverse stress testing conducted in accordance with Chapter 15 of the Internal Capital Adequacy Assessment Part of the PRA Rulebook.
 Reverse stress testing may be expected to provide useful information about the firm's vulnerabilities for the purpose of meeting the firm's obligations under Internal Capital Adequacy Assessment 12.1.
 In addition, such a comparison may help a firm to assess the sensitivity of its financial position to different stress calibrations.